 I remember going to Keetley and it was really snowing, it was just covered in snow.
-Here are some of the pictures.
 I went back right after I got married.

-Wow.
-So is it designated as a site, like a historical site?
+So is it designated as a historical site?

 It’s all under water.
 They made a lake.
 It’s a valley, it’s a depression and they flooded it.
 I don’t know if they made a dam for power or what.
 But it’s a lake.